cyclejs-community/component-combinators/README.md

  alone add new logical branches (error recovery...)

 And yet, while that application was large, it cannot really be said to be an exceptionally complex application.
 Rather it was the standard CRUD application which is 90% of business applications today.
-No fancy animations, adaptive ui as the only ux trick, otherwise mostly fields and forms, a remote database, and miscellaneous domain-driven workflows.
+No fancy animations, adaptive UI as the only UX trick, otherwise mostly fields and forms, a remote database, and miscellaneous domain-driven workflows.

 This was the motivation behind my dedicating my (limited) free time to add the missing capabilities to the framework.
-I singled out those four areas : componentization, visual debugging, testing, concurrency control.
-I am happy that finally the first step is in a sufficient state of progress that it can be shared.
+I singled out those four areas: componentization, visual debugging, testing, concurrency control.
+I am happy that, finally, the first step is in a sufficient state of progress that it can be shared.

- **That first step is a componentization model for cyclejs**, that builds upon the original idea of a component as a function and extends it further.
+ **That first step is a componentization model for Cycle.js**, that builds upon the original idea of a component as a function and extends it further.
 Components are (mostly) what they used to be.
-Components can however now be parameterized through a dedicated argument `settings`, capturing the **component's parameterization concern**, and which is inherited down the component tree.
-Components, importantly, can be built through a series of **component combinators** which eliminate a lot of stream noisy, repetitive code.
+Components can however now be parameterized through a dedicated `settings` argument, capturing the **component's parameterization concern**, and which is inherited down the component tree.
+Components, importantly, can be built through a series of **component combinators** that eliminate a lot of stream noisy, repetitive code.
 Those component combinators have been extracted and  abstracted from the 20K lines of code, so they should cover a large number of cases that one encounters.
 The proposed component model could be seen in many ways as a **generalization of that of `React`**, extending it to handle concerns other than the view, which opens the door to using a `JSX`-like syntax if you so fancy.
-The component model also sets up the work for tracing and visualization tools for the second step, **without any modification of cyclejs internals.**
+The component model also sets up the work for tracing and visualization tools for the second step, **without any modification of Cycle.js internals.**

 This is really a working draft, akin to a proof of concept.
-Performance was not at all looked upon, combinators only work with rxjs, the version of cycle used brings us back to the time when cyclejs could still be considered a library (vs. a framework), build is not optimized, `console.log`s are all over the place, **only tested on chrome evergreen**, etc.
+Performance was not at all looked upon, combinators only work with RxJS, the version of Cycle used brings us back to the time when Cycle.js could still be considered a library (vs. a framework), build is not optimized, `console.log`s are all over the place, **only tested on chrome evergreen**, etc.

 It works nicely though.
-It succeeds in providing a **higher-level abstraction** so you can focus on the **interdependence** of components that defines the user interface **logic**, rather than having to constantly fiddle with a large amount of **implementation details**.
+It succeeds in providing a **higher-level abstraction** so you can focus on the **interdependence** of components that defines the user interface **logic**, rather than having to constantly fiddle with a large number of **implementation details**.

 Each combinator features (and if not, will feature) a dedicated non-trivial example of use, and is documented and tested.
 A sample application is available to showcase how combinators work together with components to build a non-trivial application.

-**A series of articles covers the theoretical underpinning** in more details (read chronologically -- concepts are built progressively).
+**A series of articles covers the theoretical underpinning** in more detail (read chronologically -- concepts are built progressively).
 A [specific article](http://brucou.github.io/posts/applying-componentization-to-reactive-systems---sample-application/) shows the step-by-step building of the showcased sample application.
 A shorter introduction can be found in the `README` for the repository.

 # So what is a component combinator?
 A component combinator is a **parametrizable** function which... **combines** components.
 To each